4 Fitness Stocks to Buy for the Exercising-at-Home Era

-Going to the gym isn’t really an option these days.
-Neither are in-person yoga classes, spin classes, or even venturing to the nearest public swimming pool to get in a few laps.
-Such is the weird state of the world in 2020-21, when being around too many people is faux pas and sharing sweat with others is considered lunacy.
-To stay in shape, you mostly need to exercise at home.
+Going to the gym wasn’t really an option for an entire year or so.
+Neither were in-person yoga classes, spin classes, or even venturing to the nearest public swimming pool to get in a few laps.
+Such is the weird state of the world in 2020-21, when, at least until the last few months when vaccines became available, being around too many people was faux pas and sharing sweat with others was considered lunacy.
+To stay in shape, many people have decided to exercise at home, and even with the world re-opening, many enjoy the experience of virtual fitness and will continue to do so.
 That’s been big business for certain fitness-related companies—and fitness stocks are booming as a result.

 Some fitness stocks, that is.